Jennifer Lopez Is Peak J.Lo in Fly AF Look at the 2019 Grammy Awards

 Aside from the OMG red carpet fashion moments, this year's Grammy Awards are going to be one to remember.

-Performances tonight include, Post Malone, Miley Cyrus and Camila Cabello, who opened the awards show with Ricky Martin, J Balvin, Young Thug and Arturo Sandovol.
+Performances tonight include, Post Malone, Miley and Camila Cabello, who opened the awards show with Ricky Martin, J Balvin, Young Thug and Arturo Sandovol.

 Best of all?
 Music legend Dolly Parton is being honored at the Grammys.
 Kacey Musgraves, Katy Perry, Maren Morris and Little Big Town will all pay tribute to the country queen.